LERCAutomation/DataSelector-ArcPro-UserGuide/appendix/appendix.rst

 Example tool XML file
 =====================

-Below is an example of tool XML that must be present for the Data Selector tool in ArcGIS Pro.
+Below is an example of an XML profile that might be used to set up the Data Selector tool in ArcGIS Pro.
+Note, many of the settings have been included for illustration only and it is up to each user or LERC to ensure the system is configured to their requirements.

 ::